GoogleCloudPlatform/DataflowTemplates/v1/README_GCS_SequenceFile_to_Cloud_Bigtable.md

 ### Required parameters

-* **bigtableProject** : The ID of the Google Cloud project that contains the Bigtable instance that you want to write data to.
+* **bigtableProject**: The ID of the Google Cloud project that contains the Bigtable instance that you want to write data to.
-* **bigtableInstanceId** : The ID of the Bigtable instance that contains the table.
+* **bigtableInstanceId**: The ID of the Bigtable instance that contains the table.
-* **bigtableTableId** : The ID of the Bigtable table to import.
+* **bigtableTableId**: The ID of the Bigtable table to import.
-* **sourcePattern** : The Cloud Storage path pattern to the location of the data.
-(Example: gs://your-bucket/your-path/prefix*).
+* **sourcePattern**: The Cloud Storage path pattern to the location of the data.
+For example, `gs://your-bucket/your-path/prefix*`.

 ### Optional parameters

-* **bigtableAppProfileId** : The ID of the Bigtable application profile to use for the import.
+* **bigtableAppProfileId**: The ID of the Bigtable application profile to use for the import.
 If you don't specify an application profile, Bigtable uses the instance's default application profile (https://cloud.google.com/bigtable/docs/app-profiles#default-app-profile).
-* **mutationThrottleLatencyMs** : Optional Set mutation latency throttling (enables the feature).
+* **mutationThrottleLatencyMs**: Optional Set mutation latency throttling (enables the feature).
 Value in milliseconds.
 Defaults to: 0.